yerf123/course-RH/book/duckietown-robotics-development/01_connecting_and_operating_a_Duckiebot/06_basic_duckiebot_operation.md

 To set up the dashboard, follow this [tutorial](+opmanual_duckiebot#duckiebot-dashboard-setup).

 Then, explore this interface and try to understand its features.
-To better understand how to use it to move around the duckiebot, follow paragraph 17.4 [here](+opmanual_duckiebot#setup-ros-websocket-image)
+To better understand how to use it to move around the duckiebot, follow [](+opmanual_duckiebot#setup-ros-websocket-image)

 You may not yet get the image stream from the duckiebot.
-To see it, follow the instructions from paragraph 18.3 [here](+opmanual_duckiebot#image-dashboard)
+To see it, follow the instructions from [](+opmanual_duckiebot#image-dashboard)

 <end/>